sdc/moodle-local_leapwebservices/readme.md

 ## History

+* 2013-11-29, v0.3.2: Version bump and minor code changes to test at Merthyr.
 * 2013-11-27, v0.3.1: Documentation changes only: how to configure Moodle to use web services.
 No code changes.
 * 2013-08-30, v0.3.1: Removed Moodle user table fields which no longer exist, preventing stack traces in the Moodle/Apache logs.
 * 2013-05-24, v0.3: Minor update as the mdl_course table has had some columns re/moved elsewhere in Moodle 2.5.